cradlepoint/sdk-samples/AutoInstall/readme.txt

 Expected Output
 ===============
-AutoInstall will perform a netperf speedtest on all SIMs and prioritize by TCP download speed.
+AutoInstall will perform a Ookla speedtest on all SIMs and prioritize by TCP download speed.
 It does not delete WAN profiles, but will clone profiles if multiple SIMs match a profile.

 AutoInstall will send custom NCM alerts when it starts, when a SIM test times out, and when it completes.